dleninja/deep-learning-multiclass/README.md

 ---

+Deep learning uses convolutional neural networks, that can automatically learn features from the image and use these features for classification.
+To train a classifier into one of the three types, it is important to specify the type of ground truth data.

+For instance in the binary classification, the desired output could be a vector with two elements, where each element is equal to 1 or 0.

+In the multiclass classification, the desired output could be a vector, where each element is equal to 1 or 0, and if one element is equal to 1, the remaining elements are equal to 0.
+Example:

+---

 In this repository, I will be showing an example of multiclass classification using a publicly available dataset.
 For example online datasets, they are available with this [link](https://imerit.net/blog/22-free-image-datasets-for-computer-vision-all-pbm/).